2008 California elections

-The California state elections, November 2008 were held on November 4, 2008 throughout California.
+Elections were held in California on November 4, 2008.
 Among the elections taking place were those for the office of President of the United States, all the seats of California's delegation to the House of Representatives, all of the seats of the State Assembly, and all of the odd-numbered seats of the State Senate.
 Twelve propositions also appeared on the ballot.
 Numerous local elections also took place throughout the state.

 President

 United States House of Representatives

 All 53 seats of the United States House of Representatives in California were up for election.
 Before and after the election, 34 seats were under Democratic control and 19 were under Republican control.

 California State Senate

 The California State Senate is the upper house of California's bicameral State Legislature.
 There are a total of 40 seats and only the 20 odd-numbered ones were up for election.
 The Democratic Party maintained a majority of 25, with the remaining 15 seats under the control of the Republican Party.
 Neither party lost or gained any seats.